A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Reduced-Form IV Calibration and Endogeneity Analysis

 The regression specification is:

-Table IX shows that the interaction coefficient $\beta$ is statistically significant at the 5\% level .
-The robustness of this result, after instrumenting for flows and residualizing macro factors, provides strong evidence consistent with a causal interpretation, rather than merely reflecting spurious correlation.
+Table IX shows that the interaction coefficient $\beta$ is statistically significant at the 5\% level.
+We interpret this as evidence that larger exploit-linked redemption pressure is associated with narrower AA CP spreads in the IV design.

-Combining the first and second-stage estimates, we derive the \textbf{Repatriation Multiplier}, which quantifies the marginal price impact of crypto-native liquidity shocks on traditional funding costs:
+For readability, Table IX reports the second-stage coefficient in basis points per USD 1 billion of fitted outflow; the corresponding effect per USD 100 million is obtained by dividing by 10.
+Under the reporting scale used in Table IX, the point estimate and its standard error are expressed in basis points per USD 1 billion, and the same scaled standard error is the input used for the illustrative $\eta$ mapping in Table~\ref{tab:eta_sensitivity}.
+This conversion is purely a reporting convention within the IV calibration section; it should not be interpreted as a precise physical-flow multiplier in a frictionless market.

+The IV results should therefore be read as evidence consistent with a flow-related calibration channel, not as a direct observation of the institutional routing path.